-On Friday, January 22, the Graduate Student Union hosted Notre Dame’s second Graduate Research Symposium in the Jordan Hall of Science.
+On Friday, January 22, the Graduate Student Government hosted Notre Dame’s second Graduate Research Symposium in the Jordan Hall of Science.
 The symposium, which was supported by the Graduate School, and the Colleges of Engineering, Science, and Arts and Letters, showcased the accomplishments of Notre Dame graduate students by bringing together research from the four divisions of the Graduate School: engineering, humanities, science, and social science.
 The goal of the event was to provide a scholarly but informal environment to facilitate conversations between graduate students and symposium guests.

-In fall of 2009, the Graduate Student Union announced a call for abstracts to all graduate students.
+In fall of 2009, the Graduate Student Government announced a call for abstracts to all graduate students.
 From the abstracts submitted, six or seven student delegates were selected for each division by a panel of faculty reviewers.
 At the symposium, the student delegates presented their research in a poster format.

 The best presentation of research in each division, as selected by a panel of judges, received a $500 prize, and the runner-up received a $100 prize.

 Sean Branagan (Chemical and Biomolecular Engineering)

 A Prototype Device for Futuristic Chemical Sensing: The Plasmonic Nanocapillary Array Reactor

 Three-Dimensional Facial Imaging Using a Static Light Screen (SLS) and a Dynamic Subject